glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

 ==================================================================
-:mod:`passlib.hash.bcrypt` - BCrypt
+:mod:`passlib.drivers.bcrypt` - BCrypt
 ==================================================================

-.. module:: passlib.hash.bcrypt
+.. module:: passlib.drivers.bcrypt
     :synopsis: BCrypt

-BCrypt was developed to replace :mod:`~passlib.hash.md5_crypt` for BSD systems.
+BCrypt was developed to replace :mod:`~passlib.drivers.md5_crypt` for BSD systems.
 It uses a modified version of the Blowfish stream cipher.
 Featuring a large salt and variable number of rounds, it's currently the default password hash for many systems (notably BSD), and has no known weaknesses.